 The scripture for today, June 29 (6/29), is John 6:29 as found in the New Testament of the Bible.

 “Jesus answered, ‘The work of God is this: To believe in the one he has sent.’ “

 Yes, it is true that the gift of salvation is just that ~ a gift, a free gift.
 That’s because God was the only one powerful enough to overcome Satan.
 Satan wanted God’s death as a ransom in order to free you from your bondage to him.
-God gave Satan what he thought he wanted because it resulted in Jesus destroying the power of Death.
+God gave Satan what he wanted, then tricked Satan and came back to life.
+You could have never freed yourself.

 Believing is a work because you have to find and spend time listening to or reading the Word before you can believe.
 And Jesus himself said believing (faith) is a work.

 How do you go about obtaining faith?
 By believing what other people tell you to believe?
 Romans 10:17 says faith comes by hearing/reading the Word of God ~ the Bible.
 It is going directly to God’s Words to find out for yourself.
 It takes a little bit of work to read through it.
 But then, you can know that what you believe is really what God said.